-- means unequivocal diagnosis of Parkinson's disease confirmed by a specialist medical practitioner. - means the unequivocal diagnosis of degenerative idiopathic Parkinson's disease as characterised by the clinical manifestation of one or more of the following: rigidity, tremor, akinesia, resulting from the degeneration of the nigrostriatal system, - means Parkinson's disease that meets the definition above and causes you to be constantly and permanently unable to perform three or more of the numbered activities of daily living.
+- means unequivocal diagnosis of Parkinson's disease confirmed by a specialist medical practitioner. - means the unequivocal diagnosis of degenerative idiopathic Parkinson's disease as characterised by the clinical manifestation of one or more of the following: rigidity, tremor, akinesia, resulting from the degeneration of the nigrostriatal system causing either: - you to suffer at least 25% impairment of whole person function that is permanent; or - you to be constantly and permanently unable to perform one or more of the numbered activities of daily living. - means Parkinson's disease that meets the definition above and causes you to be constantly and permanently unable to perform three or more of the numbered activities of daily living. - as defined in the current American Medical Association publication 'Guides to the Evaluation of Permanent Impairment'.